Linear Model and Extensions: Homework problems

-Although partial regression (R\ref{reg2-leverage}) can recover the OLS coefficient, the leverage scores from (R\ref{reg2-leverage}) are not the same as those from the long regression.
-Show that the summation of the corresponding leverage scores from (R\ref{reg1-leverage}) and (R\ref{reg2-leverage}) equals the leverage scores from the long regression.
+Although partial regression \eqref{reg2-leverage} can recover the OLS coefficient, the leverage scores from \eqref{reg2-leverage} are not the same as those from the long regression.
+Prove that the summation of the corresponding leverage scores from \eqref{reg1-leverage} and \eqref{reg2-leverage} equals the leverage scores from the long regression.

 Remark: The leverage scores are the diagonal elements of the hat matrix from OLS fits.
 Chapter \ref{chapter::EHW} before mentioned them and Chapter \ref{chapter::leave-one-out} later will discuss them in more detail.